Dachshund

 Training:

-Although the Dachshund is loved for its courageous and intelligent personality, it can have a tendency to be protective, guarded, and protective.
+Although the Dachshund is loved for its courageous and intelligent personality, it can tend to be protective, guarded, and protective.
 Most dachshunds are popular for their tendency to bark, they do best with obedience and positive reinforcement training.

 Use toys, special treats, and plenty of praise to encourage your dog.
 Since the breed likes to receive and give affection, they do well with treat-based training.
 Remember that reprimands or harsh commands can sensitize your Dachshund.
 Also, keep their training sessions quick and short.